Skip to content

 The mutual conditioning of the two virtues: Courage without humility becomes dogmatism: you are certain you are right, brook no dissent, and invoke “courage” to justify intolerance of difference.
 This is precisely a manifestation of political pride (PA3): mistaking one’s own obscuration for lucidity.
 Humility without courage becomes complicity: you acknowledge that you might be wrong, and so you remain silent before injustice, using “I am not qualified to judge” to evade the demand of PP3 (lucidity entails responsibility).

 Lucid political practice demands holding both simultaneously.
-This is not a logical contradiction.
-It is an existential tension, the real situation of finite agents (Postulate 4).
+This is an existential tension, the real situation of finite agents (Postulate 4).
 You must act, because you are a being thrown into this world, and inaction is itself an action.
 You must acknowledge fallibility, because you are finite, and your vision is partial.
 This tension cannot be dissolved.
 It can only be borne.
 Bearing this tension is itself the practice of political lucidity.

-Scholium: The tension between political courage and political humility is clearly visible in history’s greatest political actors.
-Gandhi2 insisted on non-violent resistance (immense political courage) while constantly and publicly examining and revising his own positions (profound political humility).
-Mandela held fast to principle in prison (courage) and upon release chose reconciliation over revenge (humility, and a lucid recognition of his own limitations.
+The tension between political courage and political humility is clearly visible in some of history’s exemplary political actors.
+Gandhi2 insisted on non-violent resistance (immense political courage) while repeatedly examining and revising his own positions in public (political humility).
+Mandela held fast to principle in prison (courage) and upon release chose reconciliation over revenge (humility joined to a lucid recognition of historical limits).
 These are not exceptional saints.
 They too had pride, blind spots, and failures.
-But they demonstrated that the coexistence of courage and humility is possible, difficult, never perfect, but possible.
+But they demonstrated that the coexistence of courage and humility is possible, difficult, imperfect, yet possible.
 The Tao of Lucidity does not ask you to become Gandhi or Mandela.
 It asks you to practice the same tension at your own scale, in your community, your workplace, your family.

 From the personal to the political to the civilizational, practice unfolds the same breath at three scales.